 “For text ads, search partners include hundreds of non-Google websites (like AOL), as well as Google Maps, Google Video, and other Google sites.”

-On average, my clients’ ads actually perform better on these search partner platforms!
+On average many of our clients’ ads actually perform better on these search partner platforms!
+But as always you have to test to know.
 I’ll show you how to properly gauge how these are performing in a future blog post.

-Ad extensions is a feature that Google added more recently.
-These provide a way to not only make your ads “stand-out” more, but they can also provide users with helpful information about you or your website.
+Ad extensions make your ads larger, taking up more screen real estate, but they can also provide users with helpful information about you or your website.
 These can also be added later so don’t feel pressured to set them up right away, but I do recommend that you eventually take advantage of these.
 More often than not they increase your ad click-through-rate, which basically means more people take notice and click on them.
-Of course you only want relevant users clicking on ads, but that’s a discussion for another time.
+Of course you only want relevant users clicking on ads but that’s a discussion for another time.

-This is the type of campaign that you would add Sitelinks to.
 Pages like your ABOUT or PRICING areas for example.
 This provides a way for users to go quickly and directly to other important pages of your website.
-Again, I recommend that you keep these to specific brand campaigns only.
-99% of the time you’ll want users to go to your optimized landing page, OR make sure all Sitelinks have an optimized landing page for users to land on.

-You can also use the Call extension to display your phone number within your ads:
+You can also use the Call Extension to display your phone number within your ads like so:

 Remember that Adwords extensions won’t always show.
 Google uses many different factors to determine if they’re eligible to run or not.
 Some are only shown when your ad appears in the top positions above search results, and unfortunately you can’t choose which specific extensions are shown either.

 Ok, that does it for part one.
 Over in part two we’ll continue setting up our new Adwords campaign the right way which covers properly structuring your ad groups, and how your ads should be worded for the best quality scores.